epics-rip/exampleCPP/README.md

 ### helloPutGet

-Implements a PVRecord that is an example of a PVRecord intended to ba accessed via channelPutGet.
+An example of a PVRecord that implements a "Hello World" service that can be accessed via Channel Put-Get.
-It is a simple HelloWorld example.

 ### exampleRPCService

-Implements a PVRecord which also supports channelRPC.
+An example of a PVRecord which also supports RPC services.
 The record represents a 2-D position, but also provides an RPC service which moves the position through a sequence of points before returning.
-A channel to the record supports the usual operations (get, put monitor) but also supports channelRPC, i.e. the RPC service has the same channel name as the position PV.
+A channel to the record supports the usual operations (such as get, put and monitor) but also supports Channel RPC, i.e. the RPC service has the same channel name as the position PV.
 A client ("move") for calling the service is supplied.

 ### exampleLink